jy031013/TRACE-extension/README.md

     pip install -r requirements.txt
     ```

-    * If you are using `conda`, please make sure to activate the environment before running the command.

 4. Start backend models via command:

     ```bash
     python backend/server.py
     ```

+5. Connect extension with your backend at: `Settings > Trace: Query URL`

+    * The default URL is: `http://localhost:5004`, update URL for your backend.

-    * The default port set at [`backend/server.ini`](backend/server.ini) is `5004`
+    * Change the default port `5004` at [`backend/server.ini`](backend/server.ini).

-    * If you want to change the port, remember to update the extension configuration as well.

-5. If seeing the following message, you are all set to go:
+6. If seeing the following message, you are all set to go:
     ![image](extension/assets/ready.png)

 ### Deploy as a developer

-For debugging, customization purposes, please follow the instructions
+For debugging, customization purposes, please follow the instructions.

 1. Under directory `./extension`, install Node packages: